vcorr/simple-weather-app/README.md

 ###Backend

 The backend is a RESTful web app implemented using Spring Boot.
-It provides the forecasts for the frontend via a REST api and fetches new forecasts from FMI's open data interface.
-To limit FMI's interface use, the forecasts are refreshed hourly and stored in a database.
+It provides the forecasts for the frontend via a REST api and fetches forecasts from FMI's open data interface.
+New forecasts are fetched hourly and stored in a database to minimize FMI's interface use.

+The app makes use of Ehcache to limit database queries.
+Although current functionality could have been implemented using Ehcache alone, a database is used to facilitate more sophisticated features in the future.